maruf047/profile-demo/README.md

 # profile-demo

-This is a demo version a authentication system (in progress)
+This is a demo version of a authentication system (in progress)

 To run this project you will need NodeJs, MongoDB, ExpressJS & AngularJS.